 Wynne Levine is a business development professional with expertise in building and sustaining strategic relationships, community leadership, and outreach initiatives.
 With an MBA from Northeastern University, Wynne has focused on providing forward thinking, creative and innovative approaches to her clients and partners.
 Wynne was a Pet Partners Therapy Dog Team with her golden retriever Brady.
 Wynne is now enrolled at the Institute for Human-Animal Connection at the University of Denver and will be starting a Master’s in Social Work at the University of New Hampshire in 2021.
 Wynne is working towards a career that specializes in connecting people, animals and the environment through holistic practice and community engagement.

 Rahul Sehgal graduated from Gujurat University in 1998 with a BA in sociology.
 In 2000, he launched the Animal Help Foundation in Ahmedabad.
-In 2006, he received a municipal contract to conduct a high-volume street dog sterilization project (sterilizing 45,000 dogs in ten months).
-The following year, he joined Humane Society International and oversaw their street dog management projects in Asia.
-He persuaded the Royal Government of Bhutan to launch a successful dog sterilization program in 2009 (that continues to this day) and subsequently launched street dog projects in Nepal and the Phillipines.
+In 2006, Rahul received a municipal contract to conduct a high-volume street dog sterilization project (sterilizing 45,000 dogs in ten months).
+He joined Humane Society International and oversaw their street dog management projects in Asia the following year.
+He persuaded the Royal Government of Bhutan to launch a successful dog sterilization program in 2009 (that continues today) and subsequently launched street dog projects in Nepal and the Philippines.